-Belgian international defender Philippe Léonard has ended an eight-year spell in France by signing for the club that launched his career, R. Standard de Liège.
+Belgian international defender Philippe Léonard has left French football to rejoin R. Standard de Liège.

 The 30-year-old left back, who spent four seasons at Standard before moving to AS Monaco FC in 1996, has signed a one-year contract with the team that finished third in the Belgian First Division last term.